STEVEN M. GOTHELF

 First and foremost, Steve Gothelf defines personal success in terms of his clients achieving their real estate objectives.
 The foundation of Steve’s “successes” for his clients over the past 34 years is based on his passionate belief in, and delivery of, extraordinary personal service to buyers and sellers.
 This is supported by his energetic and focused work ethic, deep and continuously updated market knowledge, well-honed listening and negotiating skills, and the ability to think critically and execute strategically, a key ingredient in all aspects of the business.

 Steve is a Senior Broker Associate with Pacific Union Christie’s International Real Estate representing buyers and sellers in the purchase and sale of luxury homes, condominiums, cooperatives, and small apartment buildings throughout San Francisco.
-He is consistently one of San Francisco’s highest producing agents and has a 4-year average ranking by sales volume in the upper 15% of the top 1000 individual agents nationwide, as reported by The Wall Street Journal.
+He is consistently one of San Francisco’s highest producing agents and has a 4-year average ranking by sales volume within the upper 15% of the top 1000 individual agents nationwide, as reported by The Wall Street Journal.
 Without fanfare, Steve represents sellers and buyers of some of San Francisco’s most iconic residences.
 Steve is humbled by having such wonderful clients and is dedicated to upholding the trust and confidence they place in him, as well as exceeding their expectations.

 Steve’s team consists of Adam Gothelf, whom he has worked with since 2010 and his assistant, Carol Avila who manages office operations.
 There is an additional team of talented professionals who provide the highest quality support services to Steve in the areas of photography and video, website design, printed marketing collateral, and all aspects of property preparation.